farindk/libvidio/README.md

 While libvidio itself is written in C++, it has a pure C interface, which is a very thin wrapper around the C++ classes.
 This ensures ABI backwards compatibility and easy integration into other languages.

+While we are on a version 0.y.z, the API is unstable.

 ## Step by step tutorial

 ### Get connected cameras